-proportional to the number of observations in its range.
-Each circle was calculated with a 0.25 standard deviation wide range.
+Figure 2.
+Goodness of fit for the model in Experiment 1.
+The circles are observations, and the blue lines are model fits.
+The x-axis is the difference between the alternative stimulus and the standard (45°) expressed in units of the fitted standard deviation for the choice.
+The y-axis is the proportion of trials where the alternative was chosen.
+The size of each black circle is proportional to the number of observations in its range.
+Each circle was calculated with a range 0.25 SD wide.
 The center column pools all participants together.
 The left column shows a participant with a relatively good fit and the right column shows a relatively poor fit.